Embracing Acadian Inclusivity: to expanding CTV News Atlantic Media

 From Marginalization to Honky Atlantic Inclusion: Voices from the Queer Community

-Certainly one of the most innovative creative visual artist from Nova Scotia. deserves to be celebrated as part of history and culture "The lack of Queer representation within local media is crushing.
+Certainly one of the most innovative creative visual a from Nova Scotia. deserves to be celebrated as part of history and culture.
+"The lack of Queer representation within local media is crushing.
 It almost feels like they don't want us to exist in the public eye, and that's incredibly damaging."

 Building French Acadian Culture Bridges: Local Media Called to Action